 A statistical model

 Choosing a class of functions that take as inputs the data you want to use for the task, i.e. often a high-dimensional vector, and outputs a real number or another vector.
 A class of functions is a group of functions that share a certain structure, with different parameters.
-An example of this is the class of linear functions that can we written : f(X) = AX + b , where matrix A and vector b are the parameters.
+An example of this is the class of linear functions that can we written : , where matrix and vector are the parameters.

 Learning the model